supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 **Normalized counts:**

-Normalization is used for better intraclass comparison.
+Normalization is used for better interclass comparison.
 If the normalization is on, the total outcome counts are divided by the number of ground truth instances of the corresponding class.
 This is useful, because on the chart, the sum of TP and FN bars will always result in 1.0, representing the full set of ground truth instances in the dataset for a class.
 This provides a clear visual understanding of how many instances the model correctly detected, how many it missed, and how many were false positives.
 For example, if a green bar (TP outcomes) reaches 1.0, this means the model has managed to predict all objects for the class without false negatives.
 Everything that is higher than 1.0 corresponds to False Positives, i.e, redundant predictions that the model should not predict.
 You can turn off the normalization, switching to absolute counts.

 ---